oncleben31/Multisite-Language-Switcher-Theme/README.md

 This Theme is a hack for multilingual blog using **multisite wordpress**.
 It redirect users from "/" to "/en/" or "/fr/" in function of the accepted languages of the browser.
 The Theme redirect the 404 error page too.

-This theme is a quick and dirty hack for my multilingual blog [(http://oncleben31.cc)](http://oncleben31.cc).
-I don't have any competency in Theme development.
+This theme is a quick and dirty hack for my previous multilingual blog [(http://oncleben31.cc)](http://oncleben31.cc).
+I've switched from Wordpress to Jekyll so I won't update it anymore (I think I never updated it ;-)
 Don't hesitate to fork and improve it.

 This theme is a good companion to [Multisite Language Switcher (by lloc)](https://github.com/lloc/Multisite-Language-Switcher) plugin for Wordpress.
 I've develop a similar plugin few years ago but this one is far more mature.
 Give it a try